danielhl96/Web-application-fitness/README.md

 - Modular backend with Flask
 - Redis caching
-- PostgreSQL as a robust relational database
+- PostgreSQL as a relational database
 - Clean React component structure styled with Tailwind CSS

 ---

 ## 📱 PWA (Progressive Web App)

-- You can install the web application on your smartphone (iPhone or Android) for a native app-like experience.
+- You can install the web application on your smartphone (iPhone) for a native app-like experience.
 - Simply open the app in your mobile browser and use "Add to Home Screen" to save it.
+- An internet connection is required to save and retrieve data from the backend.

 ## Deployment